Generalization of the Affleck-Kennedy-Lieb-Tasaki Model for Quantum Ferromagnetism: Energy Gap Controlled by Magnetic Field

 .
 To confirm this transition, the ground state energy under the magnetic field $h$ is calculated by DMRG without considering the $S_\tot^z$ preservation.
 As a result, the transition point is $h_c=E_{+,\pi}$ for a system size up to $N=24$, as expected.
 In other words, there is a stable magnetic plateau of $S_\tot=N(S-1)$ for $|h|<h_c$.
 The magnetic transition at $h_c=E_{+,\pi}$ from $\Delta S=0$ to $\Delta S=1$ means that a gapped structure also exists for high energy sectors with $\Delta S>1$.
 If a state with $\Delta S$ has energy $E$ at $h=0$, its excitation energy at $h=h_c=E_{+,\pi}$ is

 Then, the above magnetic transition requires $E > E_{+,\pi} \Delta S$ for $\Delta S>1$, which is the gapped structure that is required to stabilize the ground state of $\Delta S=0$ in its magnetic plateau.
 The situation is the same for the $S=1$ case, which has been established both theoretically and experimentally\cite{JMMM.140.1595}.
 The major difference from the $S=1$ case is the controllability of lowest-excitation type; the lowest excitation comes from the one-magnon branch, $E_{-,q}+h$, for $|h|<E_{+,\pi}/2$ and the Haldane-gap branch, $E_{+,q}-h$, for $|h|>E_{+,\pi}/2$.
 Such a controllable coexistence is common with that of the magnetization plateau state in spin systems.
+Especially, ferrimagnetism exhibits similar combination of gapless ferromagnetic and gapped antiferromagnetic branches studied by Yamamoto, et al.\cite{JPSJ.67.3711, JPCM.10.11033, PRB.59.1024}, and its fractional magnetization is called as the Haldane plateau by Sakai and Okamoto\cite{PRB.65.214403}.
+It should be noted that ferrimagnetism is explained by the Lieb-Mattis theorem\cite{JMP.3.749} but quantum ferromagnet is not.

 To summarize this section, the low energy spectrum revealed by the magnetic field indicates the stable magnetic plateau

 where we have the gapped and unique ground state $\ketVBS$.